On Branching Rules of Depth-Zero Representations: An example

-By the proof of Proposition~\ref{P:inttwine}, the intertwining number of $\pi_\ell$ with $V_{\Omega_3}$ is at least $\deg(\tau)/\vert \Sres \vert = q+1$, which suggests the possibility that $\pi_\ell$ can be embedded into $V$ as a subrepresentation.
+By the proof of Proposition~\ref{P:inttwine}, the intertwining number of $\pi^0_\ell$ with $V_{333}$ is at least $\deg(\tau)/\vert \Sres \vert = q+1$, which suggests the possibility that $\pi^0_\ell$ can be embedded into $V$ as a subrepresentation.
 This is in fact the case, as follows.

-Using the same arguments as in the proof of Proposition~\ref{P:inttwine}, one can show directly that the irreducible representation $\phi'$ intertwines already with $V_{\Omega_2}$; in particular this implies that $\phi'$ has depth $1$, which follows readily from its construction.
-Furthermore, we can compute that this intertwining occurs for no larger subgroup than $G_{\Omega_2}$, whence it lives on the highest-dimensional quotient of $V_{\Omega_2}$.
-By \cite{CampbellNevins2009}, this component is irreducible of dimension $q(q^2-1)(q^3-1)$, whence another proof of the irreducibility of $\phi'$.
+Using the same arguments as in the proof of Proposition~\ref{P:inttwine}, one can show directly that the irreducible representation $\rho_1'$ intertwines already with $V_{222}$; in particular this implies that $\rho_1'$ has depth $1$, which follows readily from its construction.
+Furthermore, this intertwining occurs for no larger subgroup than $G_{222}$, whence $\rho_1'$ lives in the highest-dimensional quotient $W_{222}$.
+By \cite{CampbellNevins2009}, this component is irreducible of dimension $q(q^2-1)(q^3-1)$ (whence another proof of the irreducibility of $\rho_1'$) and occurs in $V$ with multiplicity $1$.